-The use of the term ‘legitimacy’ may seem exaggerated, but this is exactly how mafiosi saw it.
+The use of the term ‘legitimacy’ in this context may seem exaggerated or even absurd, but this is exactly how mafiosi themselves saw it.
 Thus, in FBI agent Joe Pistone’s account of his work as an undercover agent posing as an associate in the Bonnano crime family, Donnie Brasco: My Undercover Life in the Mafia, when fellow undercover agent Edgar Robb (alias Tony Rossi) enquires as to what is precisely the advantage of being ‘straightened out’ to become a ‘made guy’ or ‘wiseguy’ (i.e. a member of the mafia), their sponsor Benjamin ‘Lefty’ Ruggiero explodes:

 “Donnie, don’t you tell this guy nothing?
 Tony, as a wiseguy, you can lie, you can cheat, you can steal, you can kill people—legitimately.
 You can do any goddamn thing you want and nobody can say anything about it.
 Who wouldn’t want to be a wiseguy?”
 (Donnie Brasco: p360)